rowanwins/sweepline-simplify/README.md

 # sweepline-simplify
 A module for creating simple polygons out of self-intersecting polygons.
-Based on simplepolygon but made much faster.
+Based on simplepolygon but made faster.

 ## Install
 ````